-If you are filing a new H-1B application that is subject to the H-1B cap, you may not begin work when the application is filed.
-You must wait for your application to be approved.
-Once the H1B Petition is approved, you can start work according to the Employment Period given on the H1B Approval Notice.
-For FY 2014, Employment period must be after October 1ST, 2013.
-If your petition was filed from overseas, you are required to get H1B Visa stamping in order to enter U.S. on H1B Visa.
-If your petition was filed as a change of status, then you are not required to travel back for visa stamping.
+If you are filing a new H-1B application that is subject to the H-1B cap, you must wait for your application to be approved.
+Once the H-1B Petition is approved, you can start work according to the Employment Period given on the H-1B Approval Notice.
+For FY 2024, the employment period must be after October 1st, 2023.
+If your petition was filed from overseas, you are required to get H-1B Visa stamp in order to enter the U.S. on an H-1B Visa.
+If your petition was filed as a change of status, then you are not required to travel back to your home country for visa stamping.

-If you are currently working in a valid H-1B status and a prospective company files a valid H-1B transfer, you may start work with a new employer legally as soon as USCIS receives the H-1B petition from your new company.
+If you are currently in valid H-1B status and a prospective company files a valid H-1B transfer, you may start work with a new employer legally as soon as USCIS receives the H-1B petition from your new company.
 Once the new H-1B petition is approved as change of employer and your I-94 card updated on the approval notice, you may keep working for the new employer until the expiration date on the I-94.
 However, if your application is approved without I-94 you will need to stop working immediately, leave the US to apply for H-1B visa in the home country and be readmitted into H-1B status to continue legally working.

-If you are currently an F-1 student working with a OPT permit, an L-1 transferee, or other temporary employment visa, you may not begin working with your H-1B employer until after your application has been approved.
+If you are currently an F-1 student working with an OPT permit, an L-1 transferee, or other temporary employment visa, you may not begin working with your H-1B employer until after your application has been approved.
 If your status has not been terminated with USCIS, then you may continue to work at your current company until the H-1B visa is approved.
 Otherwise, you may be required to leave the country and be readmitted.

-The answer is both yes and no. As long as an applicant can meet the minimum requirements for H-1B, and the company you intend to work for is willing to petition for you, then, you can apply for H-1B.
+The answer is both yes and no. As long as an applicant can meet the minimum requirements for H-1B, and the company you intend to work for is willing to petition for you, you can apply for an H-1B.
 However, it is important to keep in mind that if your H-1B application was not filed in a timely manner then you may not continue to work until your H-1B petition has been approved.
 At the expiration of your OPT or F-1 academic program you must stop working, unless your H-1B has been approved.
 F-1 visa holders who are filing for H-1B for the first time need to keep in mind that they are not exempt from the H-1B cap unless they are petitioning with a University or a Non-profit cap exempt organization.
 It is very important that F-1 students need to time their applications very carefully.